-I.1 General Structure: Postgraduate Diploma in Buddhist Heritage and Tourism is a three-semester course of twenty credits offered by the Department of Pali and Buddhist Studies, Savitribai Phule Pune University in collaboration with the Department of Ancient Indian History, Culture and Archaeology, Deccan College Post Graduate and Research Institute (Deemed to be University).
-The course is to be completed within one and a half year.
+I.1 General Structure: Advanced Course in Buddhist Heritage and Tourism is a two-semester course of twenty credits offered by the Department of Pali and Buddhist Studies, Savitribai Phule Pune University in collaboration with the Department of Ancient Indian History, Culture and Archaeology, Deccan College Post Graduate and Research Institute (Deemed to be University).
+The course is to be completed within one year.
 It contains five courses of four credits each.

 Students will be introduced to the tangible and intangible Buddhist heritage, Buddhist literature, philosophy, history, culture, art, architecture, and the fundamentals of tourism through lectures, group discussions, field training, and project work.
-Teaching of semesters, I, II and III will be sequential.
+Teaching of semesters, I and II will be sequential.
 Syllabus of each course will be discussed in sixty clock hours (approximately) during each semester.
 Students are expected to design and carry out a small research project on any chosen theme concerning Buddhist heritage and tourism or one month's internship as a part of this course.